vjousse/play2-blog-jousse/posts/tech/archlinux-retina-hidpi-macbookpro-xmonad.md

-title: "Archlinux on a Retina (HiDPI) MacBook Pro using Xmonad"
+title: "Using Archlinux on a Retina (HiDPI) MacBook Pro with Xmonad"
 date: "2012-12-08"
 ---